What Does it Take to Be a Bioinformatics Technician?

-Bioinformatics Technician Definition Apply principles and methods of bioinformatics to assist scientists in areas such as pharmaceuticals, medical technology, biotechnology, computational biology, proteomics, computer information science, biology and medical informatics.
+Bioinformatics Technician Example Apply principles and methods of bioinformatics to assist scientists in areas such as pharmaceuticals, medical technology, biotechnology, computational biology, proteomics, computer information science, biology and medical informatics.
 Apply bioinformatics tools to visualize, analyze, manipulate or interpret molecular data.
 May build and maintain databases for processing and analyzing genomic or other biological information.

 - Confer with database users about project timelines and changes.